ping-localhost/anonymizer-bundle/README.md

 }
 ```

-Once you have tagged an Entity with the `@Anonymize`-annotation, its possible to anonymize that entity
+Once you have tagged a class with the `@Anonymize`-annotation, its possible to anonymize that class
 by passing it to the `anonymize`-function within the `AnonymizeProcessor`-class.

 ## Anonymizing callback
-Sometimes it is required that properties need an advanced or a custom way of anonymizing said entity.
+Sometimes it is required that properties need an advanced or a custom way of anonymizing said class.
 If a method is annotated with the `@Anonymize` annotation, the method is called.

 If you need a faker you can typehint the parameter, as soon below:
 ```php